-Italian ricotta cake is a classic cake that Italians make at special gatherings.
+Italian ricotta cake is a classic Italian dessert that Italians make at special gatherings.
 It is lightly flavored with lemon and moist from the ricotta.
-A great cake to serve alongside coffee.
+This Italian ricotta lemon cake is great served alongside coffee and can be eaten in the morning at breakfast or as a dessert.

 There are many different Italian ricotta cake recipes but this one is my favorite.
 This ricotta cake is super moist and has a beautiful delicate flavor of lemon.